 - A notification that the recipient is entitled, upon reasonable request to the trustee, to receive from the trustee a true and complete copy of the terms of the trust.

-There’s much more to the notice requirement than meets the eye at first glance.
-If you are concerned or want to ensure that the administration of the trust is properly handled, please contact me for legal advice concerning your situation.
+There is much more to the notice requirement than meets the eye at first glance.
+If you have questions about trust administration or want to ensure that the administration of a trust is properly handled, contact a knowledgeable trust administration attorney for legal advice concerning your situation.